 Departmental events are covered by the University's self-insurance programs as long as they are directly supervised on-site by a University employee acting within the course and scope of employment.

 Please note that departmental "sponsorship" is not sufficient to trigger University insurance coverage.
 We define "sponsorship" as financial support only.
-University insurance coverage applies only to the extent an event is scheduled, organized, or supervised by University employees acting in the course and scope of employment, and only to the extent that the University is liable for any damage or loss.
-Other entities that schedule, organize, or supervise a campus event (such as registered student organizations or non-profit organizations) are not covered by the University's insurance, and must provide their own.
+University insurance coverage applies only to the extent an event is scheduled, organized, and supervised by University employees acting in the course and scope of employment, and only to the extent the University is liable for any damage or loss.
+Other entities that schedule, organize, or supervise a campus event (such as Registered Student Organizations or non-profit organizations) are not covered by the University's insurance, and must provide their own.

 - More on Event Insurance for Registered Student Organizations

-- More on Event Insurance for Outside Organizations
+- More on Event Insurance for Non-Departmental Users

 If the departmental event includes physical activity (examples: dances, sports, working with power tools), participants must sign a waiver prior to participation.
 See the Waivers page for more information.